turingschool/mod-0-curriculum/shared/shared/github.md

     <li>Push up your changes.</li>
     <li>View the commit history in the GitHub interface.</li>
   </ul>
-  <p>When this worktime is over, be prepared to screenshare to show your Terminal and/or GitHub and talk through your process, challenges, and questions you have.</p>
+  <p>When this work time is over, be prepared to screenshare to show your Terminal and/or GitHub and talk through your process, challenges, and questions you have.</p>
 </div>
 <br>